 Important notes about your information sheet:

-- We need your information at least 30 days before your ceremony.
+- We need your information at least six weeks before your ceremony.

 - Plan well before submitting your form.